A Welcome from Admissions

 Outside of work, Kasey is a passionate equestrian; she foxhunts and enjoys polo, having played in tournaments in China, England, Italy, and the United States.
-She also loves reading, playing sports, and traveling.
-Her pet snake, Henry, sometimes visits her office at Middleburg Academy and greets guests in the capacity of her "Personal Ahisstant".
+She also loves reading, playing sports, and traveling, having been to over 25 countries.

 Middleburg Academy adheres to the following non-discrimination policy: Middleburg Academy admits students of any race, color, national and ethnic origin, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, creed, color, national and ethnic origin, or sexual orientation in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.